Brad Bird: Development deals and collaborate with Spielberg (1978–1989)

-Work with Steven Spielberg (1985–1989)

-One piece from his test reel was Family Dog, which attracted the attention of director Steven Spielberg.
-Family Dog is centered on a pet's perspective of his dysfunctional suburban family, and its original pencil test featured designs by Bird's classmate Tim Burton.
+One piece from his test reel, Family Dog, attracted the attention of director Steven Spielberg.
+Family Dog centered on a pet's perspective of his dysfunctional suburban family, and its original pencil test featured designs by Bird's classmate Tim Burton.
 Bird had hoped to develop the concept into theatrical shorts, like those from the golden age of American animation, but the market simply no longer existed.
 Instead, Bird moved back to Los Angeles and joined Spielberg's Amblin Entertainment, and became involved with his television program Amazing Stories, an anthology series which debuted in 1985.
 He co-wrote the screenplay for "The Main Attraction", the show's second episode, with Mick Garris.
 Spielberg enjoyed the script, and invited Bird to pitch other ideas.
 Bird storyboarded another Family Dog segment, which was decided to be adapted into an episode of Amazing Stories.
 The episode, which aired in 1987, was a ratings success.
 The experience was exciting for Bird; "Not only was Steven one of my favorite filmmakers, but he was powerful enough to clear space that allowed us creative freedom," he later remarked.
 Family Dog was later spun-off into its own half-hour sitcom, against Bird's urging and without his involvement, as he felt the idea would not work.
 He was also perturbed to see Burton's role in designing the characters overshadow his deeper contributions to the concept.

 He was later brought on to co-write the screenplay for Batteries Not Included (1987), a comic sci-fi film that stemmed from an Amazing Stories outline.
 The film opened in fourth place domestically, and was overall a box office hit, generating $65.1 million on its $25 million budget.
-Bird also helped with Captain EO, 3-D short film starring Michael Jackson viewed at Disney theme parks.
+Bird also helped with Captain EO, a 3-D short film starring Michael Jackson viewed at Walt Disney theme parks.
 These successes brought Bird more opportunity, but he continued to spend many years in development hell with studios.
 He grew irritated with notes from middle management: executives he felt "would analyze your work and dictate everything you'd need to do to make it 'more pleasing to an audience'—and in the process would only make stories smaller and more like everything else," he complained.
-In his personal life, he wed Elizabeth Canney, an editor on *batteries not included.
+In his personal life, he wed Elizabeth Canney, an editor on Batteries Not Included.
 In 1989, Bird's sister Susan, with whom he was very close, was killed by her estranged husband in a murder-suicide.
 The event was traumatic for Bird; he felt emotionally "kind of gone in that period.
 I don't really have a lot of memories from it."
 He had enough funds to support himself for a time, so he simply rested: "I just kind of didn't do anything," he confessed.